Curiocopia/blog-finding-roots/README.md

 ```
 Adjust `finding-roots-demo.env` values for ConfigMap creation to use in various reources.

-Change the `spec.externalIPs` in the `sagemath-service-patch.yaml` based on the IP address for the `sagemath-backend-service`:
+Change the `spec.externalIPs` in the `nr-service-patch.yaml` based on the IP address for the `nr-backend-service`:
 ```yaml
   externalIPs:
   - 192.168.1.200
 ```
-Use the same value for the `endpoints.addresses` in the `sagemath-endpointslice-patch.yaml`:
+Use the same value for the `endpoints.addresses` in the `nr-endpointslice-patch.yaml`:
 ```yaml
 endpoints:
 - addresses: